psychemedia/storytelling-notes/devils-violin.md

 The Gypsy stared astonished at the gravel, which glittered like gold.
 After a while, as if distrusting what he saw, he went and took up some gravel and sand; they were pure gold.
 "Indeed you have kept your word," said the Gypsy; "it is now my turn; only permit me to take leave of my fiddle."
 And so wonderfuUy did the Gypsy play, that not only the Devil, but heaven also wept.

-The Gypsy kissed the fiddle at the last plaintive tone, placed his lips to one of the openinigs, sucked the air out of it, and reached it to the Devil, who disappeared with it like mist.
+The Gypsy kissed the fiddle at the last plaintive tone, placed his lips to one of the openings, sucked the air out of it, and reached it to the Devil, who disappeared with it like mist.

 The Gypsy filled his pipe, lighted it, and commenced taking the gold out of the bed of the Szamos.